raftaar1191/Charitable/readme.txt

 > Grow your online fundraising faster with Charitable's premium add-ons, with support for recurring donations, peer to peer fundraising, email marketing integrations, gateway fee recovery and much more.
 [Click here to unlock the most powerful WordPress fundraising software available.](https://www.wpcharitable.com/?utm_source=readme&utm_medium=description-tab&utm_content=intro&utm_campaign=plugin-page-referrals)

-= Free Features =
+= Unlimited fundraising campaigns =

-**Unlimited Campaigns**
+Set up as many campaigns as you would like with Charitable and tailor them to your needs:

 * Create as many fundraising campaigns as you need.
 * Set goals for your campaigns.
 * Create time-sensitive campaigns that end automatically when they're finished.
 * Inherits your theme's styles for seamless integration.

-**Customizable Donation Forms**
+= Customizable donation forms =

+You can completely customize your online fundraising experience.

 * Provide suggested amounts, allow people to donate as much as they want, or do both.
 * Load donation forms in a modal, on a separate page, or on the same page as the campaign.
 * Shorten your donation forms by just showing required fields.
 * Embed a donation form on any page.

-**PayPal & Offline Payment Support**
+= PayPal donations made simple =

+Start accepting donations through PayPal without hiring a developer.

-* Easy PayPal setup.
-Add your PayPal address and you're done.
+* Add your PayPal address and you're done.
+* Donors use the secure, familiar PayPal interface to finalize their donation.
+* Automatically track a donation's status after the donor completes their donation.

+= More ways to give =

+Collect donations via cheque, bank transfer or any other offline method.

-* Customize your offline donation instructions.
+* Provide your donor with clear instructions for making their offline donation.
+* Send a unique offline donation receipt to donors after they create an offline donation.
-* More payment gateways available as [paid add-ons](https://www.wpcharitable.com/extensions/category/payment-gateways/?utm_source=readme&utm_medium=description-tab&utm_content=features&utm_campaign=plugin-page-referrals).
+* Other payment gateways are available as [paid add-ons](https://www.wpcharitable.com/extensions/category/payment-gateways/?utm_source=readme&utm_medium=description-tab&utm_content=features&utm_campaign=plugin-page-referrals).

-**GDPR-Ready Donation Forms**
+= GDPR-ready WordPress donation plugin =

-* Make your donation forms GDPR compatible in just a few clicks.
+Make your donation forms GDPR compatible in just a few clicks.

-* Add Terms & Conditions and a Privacy notice to your donation form.
+* Add a Privacy notice and Terms & Conditions to your donation form.
-* Built-in support for personal data export & erasing tools in WordPress.
+* Charitable supports the personal data export & personal data eraser in WordPress.

-**Painless Donation Management**
+* Compatible with the GDPR Cookie Compliance plugin.

+= Painless donation management =

-* Create and edit donations in the dashboard.
-No add-on necessary.
+Create and edit donations directly in the WordPress dashboard.
+No add-on necessary!

 * Resend donation emails.
 * Sort and search donations in the dashboard.
 * Export a CSV report of donations.

-**Customizable Emails**

-* Automated donation receipt.
-* Offline donation receipts with payment instructions.
-* Admin notifications when people donate or campaigns end.
+= Easy to customize emails =

+Donation receipts, admin notifications and other emails are available out of the box.

+* Easily customize your email subject lines, headlines and content.
+* Add custom email tags for dynamic, personalized emails.
+* Send a donation receipt and admin notification automatically for new donations.
+* Send donors instructions for completing their offline donation.
+* Send administrators an email when a fundraising campaign has finished.
 * Password reset & email verification messages.

-= Why We Made Charitable =
+= Why we made Charitable =

 We built Charitable because we were tired of seeing non-profits use hosted fundraising platforms that charge hefty fees and strip them of the ability to brand & control their donation pages.
 Other WordPress donation plugins existed, but they missed important functionality or were poorly supported, leaving non-profits to choose between expensive platforms or plugins lacking the features they really needed.